-Federal Direct Stafford Loans typically pay to the student’s account early in the semester after all financial requirements have been completed.
+Federal Direct Stafford Loans (FAFSA required) typically pay to the student’s account early in the semester after they are accepted and all financial requirements have been completed.

 Undergraduate students may be eligible for the need-based subsidized Direct Loan or the non-need-based unsubsidized Direct Loan.
 “Subsidized” means the government is paying the interest while the student is enrolled at least half time.
 “Unsubsidized” means that the student has the option of paying the interest or allowing it to accrue with the principal.
-Eligibility is based on the FAFSA information, cost of attendance and class level.
+Eligibility is based on the results of the FAFSA, cost of attendance, need and class level.

 Federal Direct Parent Plus Loan (FAFSA Required)